Lucite Embedments: The Questions You Should Really be Asking

-The Lucite embedment process, as you’ve probably heard, offers an ideal way to preserve, showcase, and honor prized items and objects.
+Custom Lucite embedments, as you may already know, offer an ideal way to preserve, showcase, and honor prized items and objects.

 Unless you don’t know what you’re doing.

-Because it also offers a great way to singe, tinge, melt, mangle, and fry those same beloved objects.
+Or you don’t know enough about Lucite embedments to ask the important questions.
+Because the embedment process also offers a great way to singe, tinge, melt, mangle, and fry those same beloved objects.

 Yes, this can safely be embedded; no, that won’t work.